chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

 {{< tech_preview "Tasks from a remote Pipeline override" >}}

 Remote task annotations on the remote pipeline are supported.
-No other annotations like `on-target-branch`, `on-event` or `on-cel-expression` are supported.
+No other annotations like `on-target-branch`, `on-event`, or `on-cel-expression` are supported.

-If a user wants to override one of the tasks from the remote pipeline, they can do so by adding a task in the annotations that has the same name In their `PipelineRun` annotations.
+If a user wants to override one of the tasks from the remote pipeline, they can do so by adding a task in the annotations that has the same name in their `PipelineRun` annotations.

-For example if the user PipelineRun contains those annotations:
+For example, if the user's PipelineRun contains these annotations:

 ```yaml
 kind: PipelineRun